Jeremy Reilly is a personal trainer, golf pro and long-term friend of Naturality.

-Jeremy does a great job with video to explain fitness and training and he is very good at honestly demonstrating some of the challenges he and his clients face and overcome in their quest to be fit and strong.
+Jeremy does a great job explaining fitness and exercise over video and he is very good at honestly demonstrating some of the challenges he and his clients face and overcome in their quest to be fit and strong.

-Recently he posted a video that caught my interest.
+Recently he posted a video which caught my interest.

 He was trying to develop a press squat which is all but impossible for ordinary mortals but is essential for anyone wanting to train in Olympic Lifting.